 We place great importance on working closely with parents and carers, who we encourage to participate fully in school life.

-We have a fortnightly newsletter, parent information sessions and workshops during and after school and suggestion boxes in the school entrance.
+We have a fortnightly newsletter, parent information sessions and workshops during and after school.
 We also hold special events to develop parental understanding of any new initiatives in school.
 Although the main parental survey is sent out annually, additional surveys may be sent out for information gathering during the year e.g. regarding lunchtime and after school clubs, homework etc.

 We operate a compliments, complaints and conciliation procedure so that parents and carers can access the correct person to deal with their individual issue.